justengel/mp_event_loop/README.md

 only use this for concurrency.
 This is usefully for non-IO concurrency where Threads may impact performance.

 I created this library as a test to understand how multiprocessing works.
-I am attempting to use multiprocessing for tcp communication and parsing data while passing the parsed data back to the main process which is running a GUI.
+I am attempting to use multiprocessing for tcp communication and parsing data.
+I want the parsing to happen in a separate process, but I want to access the parsed data in a thread allowing a GUI to run.
 Concurrency and performance is vital for this GUI.

 ## Example